When Will Lin Manuel Miranda Be On His Dark Materials?

 In the show, Miranda plays Texan aeronaut and adventurer Lee Scoresby and, if the television series follows the book’s plot arc, Lyra will need him and his airship as she ventures to the north in pursuit of the missing children.

-Admittedly this is only a guess, particularly because HBO’s version has already deviated from the first book by making a big reveal about The Magisterium and Mrs. Coulter and pulling in bits from the second book in the series, The Subtle Knife.
-However, the only way to know for sure when Lee Scoresby will arrive on set is to bribe someone at HBO, relentlessly tweet at Miranda (who has been commenting on the show on Twitter), or just wait and watch.
-HBO can’t keep Hamilton fans waiting that much longer, right?
+Admittedly this is only a guess, particularly because the BBC’s version has already deviated from the first book by making a big reveal about The Magisterium and Mrs. Coulter and pulling in bits from the second book in the series, The Subtle Knife.
+However, the only way to know for sure when Lee Scoresby will arrive on set is to bribe someone at the BBC, relentlessly tweet at Miranda (who has been commenting on the show on Twitter), or just wait and watch.
+The BBC can’t keep Hamilton fans waiting that much longer, right?

 Advertisement